 The global EV industry has been stuck on a seesaw between two problems: range anxiety and charge time.
 Battery costs have fallen far enough that 500+ km range is achievable at mainstream prices.
 The remaining barrier is the charging experience -- finding a fast charger, waiting 30-40 minutes, and dealing with the gap between theoretical and actual charge speeds.

 What can be replicated is the concept.
-The signal that a $21,000 SUV can charge in five minutes will shift buyer expectations globally.
+The signal that a roughly $22,000 China-market SUV can be marketed with a five-minute fast-charge claim will shift buyer expectations globally.
 European and American consumers who see Chinese EV reviews demonstrating gas-station-equivalent charge times will ask why their local charging experience is so much slower.
-That pressure will accelerate investment in MCS-capable hardware and BESS-buffered stations outside China.
+That pressure may accelerate investment in higher-power hardware, storage-buffered sites, and better route coverage outside China.

 Methodology